uyenmh/tsoha-media-tracker/pylint-report.md

 ```

 The application doesn't work without the "Unused import routes", which is why it's still there,
-and the cyclic import errors are directly related to this.
+and the cyclic import errors are directly related to this. "import routes" also needs to come after the Flask app is created for the application to work properly.